syncfusion-content/flutter-docs/Flutter/chat/composer.md

 layout: post
 title: Composer in Flutter Chat widget | Syncfusion
 description: Learn here all about Composer feature of Syncfusion Flutter Chat (SfChat) widget and more.
-platform: Flutter
+platform: flutter
 control: SfChat
 documentation: ug
 ---

 # Composer in Flutter Chat (SfChat)
 This section explains how to integrate and customize the composer in the SfChat widget.
 You can use the following properties to customize the composer.

 * [`textStyle`] - Used to customize the appearance of the text in the message input field, including color, font size, and style.
 * [`minLines`] - Used to set the minimum number of lines that the message input field should display, determining its initial height.